Calpoog/responsive_toolkit/README.md

 <br />

-### Why use responsive grid
+### Why use responsive rows

 You may be thinking "why can't I use a `Row` or `Wrap` for this?"
 The answer is `ResponsiveRow` and `ResponsiveColumn` together support all of those features plus more.
-There's a reason many web developers and designers continue to use responsive grids!
+There's a reason many web developers and designers continue to use responsive grid systems!

 | Supports                                              |       `Row`        |       `Wrap`       |  `ResponsiveRow`   |
 | ----------------------------------------------------- | :----------------: | :----------------: | :----------------: |